(See also Overview of Prion Diseases.)

 Acquired CJD, which probably accounts for < 1% of CJD cases, can result from ingesting beef contaminated by prions (in variant CJD [vCJD]) or can be acquired iatrogenically.

-Most cases of vCJD have occurred in the United Kingdom (178 cases as of November 2016, with only 2 since 2011); 53 cases have occurred in all other European and non-European countries.
+Most cases of vCJD have occurred in the United Kingdom (178 cases as of February 3, 2020, with only 2 since 2011); 54 cases have occurred in all other European and non-European countries as of December 2019.

 About 70% of patients with CJD present with memory loss and confusion, which eventually develop in all patients; 15 to 20% present with incoordination and ataxia.